juniorsysadmin/puppet-irqbalance/README.md

 - Gentoo will use OpenRC.

-If using non-default init scripts, this module will assume that all of the required Init packages are already installed:
+If using non-default init scripts, this module will assume that all of the required init packages are already installed.
+For example:
-- Redhat will require the systemd/upstart package.
+- CentOS/RHEL6 will require the systemd or upstart package.
-- Debian will require the systemd-sysv/upstart package.
+- Debian will require the systemd-sysv or upstart package.
-- Ubuntu will require the systemd-services package.
+- Ubuntu will require the systemd-services package for systemd.

-The Upstart init scripts that come with Ubuntu sadly do not support options, so this module replaces them with Upstart init scripts which do.
-If you would rather that it did not, use the `prefer_default_init_script` parameter.
+This module currently adds or replaces init files but _never_ removes them.

 [![Build
 Status](https://secure.travis-ci.org/juniorsysadmin/puppet-irqbalance.png)](http://travis-ci.org/juniorsysadmin/puppet-irqbalance)